Agriculture Commissioner-designate Wojciechowski stumbles at hearing

 The first is that the timing of the agreement on the MFF influences the timeline for concluding the CAP negotiations (let us call this the sequencing issue).

 The second is that the size of the CAP budget is not known when the details of the CAP legislation are being negotiated (I refer to this as the budget issue).
-Uncertainty over the budget may bias the negotiations towards a more conservative CAP, in the sense of one with a lower level of environmental and climate ambition.… Read the rest
+Uncertainty over the budget may bias the negotiations towards a more conservative CAP, in the sense of one with a lower level of environmental and climate ambition.
+However, I express scepticism that a higher budget would lead to a greater level of environmental and climate ambition, unless this is specifically mandated in the European Council conclusions on the MFF.… Read the rest

 State aid rules and the CAP 2020 legislation

 State aid rules play an important role in the management of the single market.
 State aid is defined as any advantage granted by public authorities through state resources on a selective basis to any organisations that could potentially distort competition and trade in the EU.
 Unless otherwise permitted, State aid is viewed as incompatible with the single market and is prohibited.
 However, the Treaty leaves room for the granting of State aid in respect of several policy objectives, considering the possibility of market failures and the need for a well-functioning and equitable economy.
-For example, of relevance to the agricultural sector and forestry, the Treaty considers aid to make good the damage caused by natural disasters or exceptional occurrences as compatible with the single market.… Read the rest
+For example, of relevance to the agricultural sector and forestry, the Treaty considers aid to make good the damage caused by natural disasters or exceptional occurrences as compatible with the single market.
+It may also consider State aid to promote the economic development of the agricultural and forestry sectors and of rural areas compatible with the single market, provided that it does not adversely affect trading conditions.… Read the rest

 Market and trade effects of the next CAP reform